influxdata/docs-v2/content/influxdb/v2.0/write-data/load-data.md

    - Enter a specific client library to search for in the **Search data writing methods** field.
    - Scroll down to browse available client libraries.
 3. Click the client library to load data from.
 4. Under **Code Sample Options**, you'll see a list of your InfluxDB [tokens](/influxdb/v2.0/reference/glossary/#token) and [buckets](/influxdb/v2.0/reference/glossary/#bucket).
 Select both an API token and a bucket to write your data to.
-The selected token and bucket are automatically added to scripts on the page that you can use to initialize a client and write data.
+The selected API token and bucket are automatically added to scripts on the page that you can use to initialize a client and write data.
 5. Click the **Copy to Clipboard** buttons under a script to easily paste the script into your terminal or save the script to reuse for automation.
 6. Run the scripts on the page to do the following as needed:
    - Install the package, libraries, or client